Orders for US durable goods rise a solid 1 percent in June

 Demand for metals, such as steel and aluminum, fell 0.4 percent, the second straight drop.
 Prices for the two metals have risen sharply since the Trump administration placed duties on them this spring.

-Orders for most other goods, however, remained healthy, evidence that U.S. trade fights with China, the European Union, Canada and Mexico have yet to significantly restrain manufacturing growth.
+But orders for most other goods remained healthy, evidence that U.S. trade fights with China, the European Union, Canada and Mexico have yet to significantly restrain manufacturing growth.

+A category of orders that tracks business investment spending rose 0.6 percent in June, following a 0.7 percent increase in the previous month.
+May’s figure was revised higher from an initial estimate of a 0.2 percent decline.

+Auto orders jumped 4.4 percent, the most in three years.
+That increase likely reflected efforts by auto companies to build up their inventories ahead of the potential implementation of large U.S. duties on imported cars and car parts.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.